datawire/telepresence-compose-demo/BLOG.md

 userapi   ClusterIP   10.43.25.37   x.x.x.x        80/TCP    56m
 ```

-If you don't have any load balancer to expose your service, you can still try to
+If you don't have any load balancer to expose your service, you can still
 port-forward the service :

 ```cli